PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Default stats: Classic stats used in class RPG games:
     - Attack, Defense, Speed, and HP are mandatory stats.
     - Other have been set up but their use are optional: SP and Critical.
+    - If those secondary stats are ignored, they are the same for everyone.
+  - Damage Calculator selection: Allow to select the damage calculator which will be applied to the Stats trees.
+    - The damage calculator database can be found in the Stats Trees set up page.

 - **Damage Calculator**: Allows the user to set up his own damage calculator and decide about the formula.
   - Default version: The one already used to calculate damage from default RPG battle systems.
 It can be based from games but also be modified slightly.